polak0v/ReSuber/README.md

 `*_resubed.txt` is the processed subtitle converted into a `.txt` [Audacity](https://www.audacityteam.org/) label file.
 This is really usefull if you want to load the audio track, and view the subtitles.

 `*.[lang]` folders contains intermediate and output from the algorithm:
 * `cost_2d.html` correspond to the initial affine parameters (scale and offset) before the gradient-descent.
-Ideally, there should be just one ellipsoid cluster for linear de-synchronization.
+Ideally, the shape of the cost should be gaussian-like (if) linear de-synchronization).
 * `data.html` is a truncated view of the input subtitle signal (blue), target audio (green) and re-synchronized subtitle signal (orange).
 Re-synchronized subtitle signal should be as much close as possible to the target audio.
 * `loss.html` show the variation of the fitness (correlation) at each iteration.
 Ideally, it should be an asymptotic decreasing function.